310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Midori idle %}
-<th>(………)</th>
+<th>(…………)</th>

 <th>(Morisawa-senpai.)</th>

 <th>(What’s wrong?)</th>

-<th>(You’re always smiling and laughing, while yelling about stuff that makes no sense… You’re always over-enthusiastic and constantly bothering everyone with everything you do, aren’t you…?)</th>
+<th>(You’re always smiling and laughing, while yelling about stuff that makes no sense… You’re over-enthusiastic and constantly bothering everyone with everything you do, aren’t you…?)</th>

 <th>(It’s not like you to sob like that… You know that, right, Senpai?)</th>
 {% endbubble %}